anywhichway/lmdb-cluster/README.md

 General REST API approach is to use the HTTP verbs to indicate the database function to be called:

+- COPY - no underlying LMDB operation
 - DELETE - removeXXX
 - GET - getXXX
+- MOVE - no underlying LMDB operation
-- PATCH - no underlying LMDB operation, but the capability is provided by `lmdb-patch`. (not yet implemented)
+- PATCH - no underlying LMDB operation, but the capability is provided by `lmdb-patch`.
 - PUT - putXXX
 - POST - transaction and other activities that are not simple database operations. (not yet implemented)